-- Teenage Death Song: "Your Daddy's Car" is about a couple who go on a drunken joyride and end up crashing the vehicle into a tree.
+- Teenage Death Song: "Your Daddy's Car" is about a couple who go on a drunken joyride and end up crashing the titular vehicle into a tree.

 - Trauma Conga Line: The last verse of "A Lady of a Certain Age" is one for the titular english Lady.
 Formerly a rich it-girl who could be found at Noël Coward's parties, she is left penniless after her husband dies and leaves his villa to his mistress.
-To add insult to injury, her children don't visit her anymore, and even whe she goes to a bar to escape her little flat, men there don't believe her when she lies about her age.
+To add insult to injury, her children don't visit her anymore, and even when she goes to a bar to escape her little flat, men there don't believe her when she lies about her age.

 - Truck Driver's Gear Change:

 - "Generation Sex", "The Summerhouse", "Can You Stand Upon One Leg?".